23005529/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Define function circulate().

 ### Step 2:
+Get the input from the user for the list.

 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.

 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.

 ### Step 5:
+Print the result.

 ### Step 6:
+Call the function circulate().

 # Program:
 ``````
 #Program to circulate N values.